Verifiable affirmative action in centralized school admissions: The Model

-In the remainder of the paper, we refer to augmented matchings as \textbf{matchings} when it does not cause confusion.

-\paragraph{Stability} In the definition of stability proposed in the literature (e.g., \citealp{hafalir2013effective}), a school's reserve quota $q^m_s$ is interpreted as a ``floor'' for affirmative action in the sense that, as long as there are enough applicants from $ \I^m $, the school must admit at least as many as the reserve quota, even if this creates priority violations.
-On the other hand, $q^m_s$ is also treated as a ``ceiling'' for affirmative action in the sense that, once the school admits more students from $ \I^m $ than the reserve quota allows, the admitted type-$m$ students are no longer protected from priority violations.
-However, this treatment of reserve quotas does not align with our application.
-In China, it is commonly observed that a high school admits more students from a middle school than the reserve quota allows, yet the high school continues to use the reserve quota to prioritize students from that middle school.
+\paragraph{Stability} In the usual definition of stability proposed in the literature (e.g., \citealp{hafalir2013effective}), a school's reserve quota $q^m_s$ is interpreted as a ``floor'' for affirmative action in the sense that, as long as there are enough applicants from $ \I^m $, the school must admit at least as many as the reserve quota, even if this creates priority violations.
+On the other hand, $q^m_s$ is also treated as a ``ceiling'' for affirmative action in the sense that, once the school admits more type-$m$ students than the reserve quota allows, the admitted students are no longer allowed to initiate priority violations.
+However, this treatment of reserve quotas does not align with the practices in many countries.
+In China, it is commonly observed that a high school admits more students from a middle school than the reserve quota allows, yet the high school still uses the reserve quota to prioritize students from that middle school.

-In this paper, we interpret a reserve quota $q^m_s$ as a ``budget'' for priority violations that school $s$ can create to favor students from $ \I^m $.
-Different usages of the ``budget'' result in different admission outcomes.
-By specifying seat types in the definition of matching, our approach can accommodate various usages of the ``budget''.
+In this paper, we interpret a reserve quota $q^m_s$ as a ``budget'' for priority violations that school $s$ can create to favor students from $ \I^m $; students from $ \I^m $ who benefit from such violations occupy reserved seats.
+By specifying seat types, our approach can accommodate various usages of the ``budget''.